 My Iowa Pork Tenderloin Sandwich came about from a challenge.
 I recently came under some “friendly fire” from Ginger of Ginger&Bread.
 She threw the kitchen mitt down with a challenge, given innocently enough.
 It went something like, “Why don’t you make a recipe of German origin as it is made in the States, and I’ll make it as it is traditionally made in Germany?”
 “What great fun it would be!”
 I replied.

-I sent off a few suggestions, one being the Iowa Pork Tenderloin sandwich, one of my favorites as a child, which is based on the Austrian Schnitzel.
-Ginger promptly replied that she and her brother were known as children as the Schnitzel-kids at a cafe they frequented as children, she had veal in the house and was ready to go.
-Now, I’m not sure how my humble little diner sandwich will compare, but as my Austrian mother-in-law used to say, “It is what it is,” and I know I’ll see a great Schnitzel recipe prepared by a master!
+I sent off a few suggestions, one being the Iowa Pork Tenderloin Sandwich, one of my favorites as a child, which is based on the Austrian Schnitzel.
+Ginger promptly replied that she and her brother were known as the Schnitzel-kids at a cafe they frequented as children, she had veal in the house and was ready to go.
+Now, I’m not sure how my humble little diner sandwich, Iowa Pork Tenderloin Sandwich will compare, but as my Austrian mother-in-law used to say, “It is what it is.”
+At least I’ll have a great sandwich and I’ll see a great Schnitzel recipe prepared by a master!

 If you hail from the Midwest of the United States, you might be familiar with this simple, sandwich, the Iowa Pork Tenderloin.
 If you hail from Iowa, you should be familiar!
 This is a sandwich my Parents would recognize, my Grandparents, for sure, and I’ve no doubt my Great Grandparents, as well.
 They were from Germany and made their way to the tiny little town of Graettinger, Iowa in the 1880’s; I have a few recipes here from that side of the family, an Apple Cake with Rum Sauce, my Grandmother’s Ham Loaf and a German Beef Rouladen with a Mushroom Gravy.